mortar-works/mortar-website/src/site/use-cases/hoopd.md

 - Delivering the Mayor of London's Dementia Friendly Venues Charter
 - Running Hackney's information and membership service for older residents
 - Designing the Cultural Referral Platform with public health and Queen Mary University
-- Delivering activity timetables and engagement information for Holloway Neighbourhood Group and Clarion Housing
+- Delivering activity timetables and engagement information for Housing and CVS partnerships

 Get in touch
 ---------------------------------------------------------------------------------------------------------------------------------